cmdotcom/text-push-library-ios/README.md

 To allow communication between the app and the notification service extension, a group should be added to the app and the notification service.
 Use add (+) capabiliy to add an app group to your project and notification service.
 Use the same name for both of them.

 ## Add CMPush XCframework

+You can add the swift package from GitHub by adding the following URL as a repository in Xcode: [https://github.com/cmdotcom/text-push-library-ios](https://github.com/cmdotcom/text-push-library-ios)

 ## Enable push in AppDelegate